What to do at the gym

 During a time when outdoor movements have been restricted and our stress or anxiety levels may have been higher than usual, keeping our bodies moving and putting our self-care front and centre has been paramount.
 One thing that many have done to help over the last few months is exercise.

 While outdoor exercise and home workouts have kept us going, many of us are eager to get back in the gym.
-As lockdown begins to ease, we wanted to provide some clarity around what you can expect when Better gyms and leisure centres reopen.
+As lockdown begins to ease, we wanted to provide some clarity around what you can expect on your visit to a Better gym or leisure centre.
 This article includes the measures we're taking to keep you safe and new regulations around our swimming sessions and fitness classes.

 What will be possible at your leisure centre during the coronavirus outbreak?

-Gym sessions, swimming and some fitness classes will be available at Better gyms and leisure centres following reopening under the coronavirus regulations.
+Gym sessions, swimming and some fitness classes will be available at Better gyms and leisure centres under Covid-secure regulations.
 To ensure these facilities are possible and to reduce the risk of coronavirus transmission, we will be enforcing some new measures and standards.

 To make sure everyone in our centres can stick to the government’s physical distance regulations, we’ll be operating at reduced capacity across all facilities.
 To ensure a fair allocation of time for each customer, you will have a one-hour time slot per gym session, fitness class and swimming session.
 The one-hour slot will include the allowance for safe arrival, movement through the centre, changing and leaving the premises.